-Do you know about the Student Academy?
-We are not the Science Fair, Science Olympiad, or Junior Science and Humanities Symposium, all organizations that seek to foster student interest in science and mathematics.
-NCSAS does that, too, but is distinctive in holding competitions at the District and State levels for students who have completed research projects, requiring both a paper and an oral presentation, and providing an opportunity for them to receive personal feedback from research scientists in their field.
+The NCSAS competition is distinctive in requiring both a paper and an oral presentation and providing an opportunity for students to receive constructive feedback from the research scientists who judged their projects.
 In addition, we offer mini-grants to student researchers to encourage their efforts.

-If you have a project that you'd like to submit, please participate!
+If you have a project that you'd like to submit, please register for your District Competition!